selective focus photography of taxi signage

 TABU OSUSA, KETEBUL MUSIC

-BUY WHEN YOU SING TO THE FISHES NOW AT THESE STORES
+YOU CAN ALSO BUY WHEN YOU SING TO THE FISHES FROM THESE STORES